Emir Bars

-Emir Bars (born April 11, 2005) is a footballer who plays as a midfielder for Jong PSV.
+Emir Bars (born 11 April 2005) is a footballer who plays as a midfielder for Turkish TFF 1.
+Lig club Vanspor on loan from Konyaspor.
 Born in the Netherlands, he is a youth international for Turkey.

 Early life

 Bars was a youth player at SC Helmondia before joining PSV at the age of six.

 Club career

 Originally being playing as a defender, Bars was converted to more of an attacking role by the coaches at PSV.
 In a 2024 interview, he said "It doesn't matter to me where I play, as long as I can show my attacking qualities."

 He signed his first professional contract with PSV in June 2022.

 International career

 Bars has represented Turkey at under-17, under-18 and under-19 level.